when to worry about lumps on pets

-Earlier this week, one of my coworkers came to me with a picture (on her phone), of a new bump that she had found on her dog.
+Earlier this week, one of my coworkers came to me with a picture (on her phone) of a lump that appeared overnight on her dog.
 She wanted me to take a look at it and let her know if her dog needed to be seen.
-As you can imagine, diagnosing a bump with a picture on a phone, is not exactly an easy thing to do.
-The situation did, however, bring up a great idea for this week’s blog: when is a bump and/or lump something to worry about?
+As you can imagine, diagnosing a bump with a picture on a phone is not exactly an easy thing to do.
+The situation did, however, bring up a great question: when is a bump and/or lump something to worry about?

 Although it seems like this topic should be straight forward and simple, this is medicine – few things are ever that simple!
 Regardless, let’s take a moment and tackle this very broad subject together.

 First and foremost, please understand that there are a zillion different things that can cause lumps, bumps, growths and masses to appear on your dog's skin, leg, neck, or anywhere really.

 Sometimes these occur because your pet is sick internally.
 Usually there will be other associated signs such as vomiting, diarrhea, inappetance, increased thirst, increased urination, etc. to indicate that there is more going on than just a “skin thing.”